-(SF FLECT AS MANY as you consider indicated in this Section) 101 C)
+(SELECT AS MANY of the following 11 options as you consider indicated in this Section)

 Scoring for the Registration Examination

 Each simulation on the Examination has a benchmark (cut-score/pass-rate) for both information-gathering (IG) and decision-making (DM) within that section.
 Using the criterion-based (competency-based) benchmarks across all simulations, candidates must pass both the information-gathering components and the decision-making components of the Examination in order to successfully complete it.
 Unlike traditional multiple-choice tests, the pass/fail score in the competency-based Examination is not a specific percentage across all test items.